sizej/NFL_RT_Prob/README.md

 ## Predicting Outcomes

 Possession outcomes are pretty random and don't necessarily lend themselves well to prediction.
 Random chance would guess correctly about 25% of the time, but since our outcomes are not uniformly distributed, our baseline for a prediction model is to predict that every possession would result in a punt, which occurs 40.6% of the time (in our training data).
-Of the 60k possesions, the breakdown of outcomes is:
+Of the ~58k training possesions, the breakdown of outcomes is:

 | **TD** | **FG** | **Punt** | **Other** |
 | --- | --- | --- | --- |